startinmerc/strange-estates/README.md

 #### Misc
 * better display for features?
-* lazy-load listings page, slide in from bottom
 * make listings header image a background or calculate size to end of jumbotron